glhc/inbot/README.md

 ## Telegram Channel

 - Announce rules upon user join
--
+- The round should be 6 times a day starting at 1 PM PST, 3.30 PM EST, 6 PM EST, 8.30 PM EST, 11 PM EST

 ### Round Structure

-#### T-30 Minutes: Alert
+#### T-45 Minutes: Alert
-- "Next round starts in 30 minutes, please get ready to submit your account name.
+- "Next round starts in 45 minutes, please get ready to submit your account name.
 Do not post your username until I've said to or else you'll miss the round"
 - Subsequent messages advertising the round

-#### Round Start: Drop Accounts
+#### T-30 Minutes: Drop Accounts
-- "The round starts now!
-Drop Accounts! etc!"
+- 30 minutes before the round begins  “Comment your Instagram @accountname now to get added to the next engagement round”

+#### T-10 Minutes
+- Put out a post 10 minutes before post time “10 minutes left to post your Instagram @accountname for inclusion in this engagement round”

+#### Round Start
+- “The round starts now!
+DM @starspullingmyhairbot to get the list of Instagram accounts and like on the most recent post for each account”
 - _Format_: @getLikes, @giveLikes
-- Must drop admin's latest post
+- Drop whitelist's latest 1 posts
+- Collect the list of every account name that has been submitted in the 30 minutes time window, and post:
+- “Please engage within 90 minutes and when you’ve finished, comment “@YourOwnInstagramAccount done”
+- Account names have to be posted in groups of 15, and our account, @starspullingmyhair, should be included first in every round regardless of it being commented whilst the round addition window was open.

+- After 40, 60, and 80 minutes the bot should post a compiled list of all the account names that haven’t finished engaging yet.

-#### T+60 Minutes: Liking Phase
+#### T+90 Minutes: Liking Phase
 - Compile a list and serve the list in differnt formats
+- Account names have to be posted in groups of 15, and our account, @starspullingmyhair, should be included first in every round regardless of it being commented whilst the round addition window was open.
+- Output "Please engage within 90 minutes and when you’ve finished, comment “@Instagramaccountname done"
 - List format should be user specific and dm'd to each user
 - User has to request or we can message directly (depends what the botapi allows)
 - Formats: FollowLiker list, IGDM list (instagram-specific, into instagram dm for easy liking)(note, there is an insta character limit on DM)
 - there is also link list, which will dm you into
+- If there is a list of accounts that didn’t complete a round, they should be (ideally) added to a google sheet or a text file.
+Less ideally, the list would be sent to my email address.

 #### T+180 Minutes: Round Close & Verification
 - "Round is closed, will check if everyone that joined the round liked/commented."
 - Issue warnings/bans
+- After 90 minutes the bot needs to post a compiled list of all the account names that have entered the round but failed to engage in the time.
+These accounts need to be posted with “These accounts have entered the round but failed to engage.
+You each have a warning and may be asked to leave the group if this happens 5 times.
+Please complete the rounds you enter to be fair to everyone that does:
+“@accountthatdidn’tfinish1
+@accountthatdidn’tfinish2
+@accountthatdidn’tfinish3
+@accountthatdidn’tfinish4
+….”
+- If there is a list of accounts that didn’t complete a round, they should be (ideally) added to a google sheet or a text file.
+Less ideally, the list would be sent to my email address.
 * * *

 ### Interaction With the Bot

 ##### Admin (DM to bot)
-- _/start_ - gives list of commands
+- __/start__ - gives list of commands
-- _/help_ - Recieve commands list
+- __/help__ - Recieve commands list
+- __/remove_group_warns__ that is pretty easy to understand

 - need manual warn
 - add to whitelist
 - remove from whitelist

 ##### User
-- _/help_ - Recieve commands list
+- __/help__ - Recieve commands list
+- __/time__ - to check time of all rounds
-- _/nextround_ - output time until next round
+- __/nextround__ - output time until next round
-- _/admin_ - Output the admin details
+- __/admin__ - Output the admin details
-- _/wp_ - Output the user's warning points
+- __/wp__ - Output the user's warning points
+- __/rules__ - show rules
+- __/leaveround__
+- __/swap__ - swap liking account (account which will be doing the likes)

 // tabled for later discussion - _/check_ - check if your done liking every (desirable)
-- _/rules_ - show rules
-- _/leaveround_
-- _/swap_ - swap liking account (account which will be doing the likes)

-/*
+_
 90 minutes liking phase
 30 minute drop
 6 rounds per day
 30 minute gap between (rounds + leadup)(checking & warnings can be done here)
+_
 * * *

 ### Misc